argoproj-labs/argocd-autopilot/docs/Getting-Started.md

 ```

 #### Using a Specific Installation Path
-If you want the autopilot-managed folder structure to reside under some sub-folder in your repository, you can also export the following env variable:
+If you want the autopilot-managed folder structure to reside under some sub-folder in your repository, you can also append the path:
 ```
 export GIT_REPO=https://github.com/owner/name/some/relative/path
 ```